When should I file an amended return?

 Personal income tax amended returns and applications for abatement

-Resident individuals should use WebFile for Income (WFI) or the paper Form CA-6, Application for Abatement/Amended Return, to file either an amended return or an application for abatement.
+Individuals should use WebFile for Income (WFI) or the paper Form CA-6, Application for Abatement/Amended Return, to file either an amended return or an application for abatement.
 Filing online through WFI will result in faster refunds.
-Nonresident individuals, estates and trusts must use Form CA-6.
+Estates and trusts must use Form CA-6.
 When personal income tax, estate and fiduciary accounts are converted to MassTaxConnect, Form CA-6 will be eliminated and expanded online options will be available through MassTaxConnect.